-At first, the only symptom may be forgetfulness.
-People with mild Alzheimer’s may be unable to remember recent events, ask the same question over and over, and become lost in familiar places.
-A person may seem healthy but is actually having more and more trouble making sense of the world around him or her.
+At first, the only noticeable symptom may be forgetfulness.
+People with mild Alzheimer’s might be unable to remember recent events, ask the same question repeatedly, and become lost in familiar places.
+A person may seem healthy but in reality is actually having more and more trouble making sense of the world around him or her.
 Such difficulties could be due to Alzheimer’s disease or another condition.
-A doctor should be consulted to make a diagnosis.
+A doctor should always be consulted to make a diagnosis.

-As the disease goes on, memory gets worse.
-People may have problems recognizing family and friends.
-It can be hard to learn new things.
+As the disease progresses, memory becomes worse.
+People may even have difficulty in recognizing family or friends, and it can be difficult to learn new things.
 People in this moderate stage of Alzheimer’s may behave differently, too.
-For example, they might be restless, agitated, or angry, or they may wander.
+For example, they might be restless, agitated, and angry, or they may wander.

-As Alzheimer’s disease becomes more severe, people lose the ability to communicate.
+As Alzheimer’s disease reaches a severe stage, people sometimes lose the ability to communicate.
 They may sleep more, lose weight, and have trouble swallowing.
-Often they cannot control their bladder and bowel.
-Eventually, they need total care.
+Often, they cannot control their bladder and bowel.
+Eventually, they will need total care.